 math operations

-In this example, we use few of the Python Pandas DataFrame mathematical functions.
+We use a few Python Pandas DataFrame mathematical functions in this example.
 For this math operations demo purpose, we are finding the Mean and Median of each column and each Row.
 To get the mean or median of each row, you have to place integer 1 inside the function.

 --- Mean of Columns---